amd940/Printer/README.md

 -------|-----------
-onlick | Fires when the user clicks on a hyperlink in the sidebar. onload | Fires when the plugin has fully finished loading. onprint| Fires when the page content has been retreived and the page begins to print. onprintcomplete| Fires when the page has finished printing.
+onlick | Fires when the user clicks on a hyperlink in the sidebar. onload | Fires when the plugin has fully finished loading. onbeforeprint| Fires when the AJAX request is complete but the page has not yet begun to print. onprint| Fires when the page begins to print. onprintcomplete| Fires when the page has finished printing.

 ##Can I use this for my own project/website/etc?